 Garvy J Elementary School

-- Garvy J Elementary School's student population of 831 students has grown by 6% over five school years.
+Garvy J Elementary School's student population of 831 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|

 Garvy J Elementary School is ranked within the top 30% of all 3,672 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2017-18 school year.